MicrosoftDocs/kaizala-docs/Articles/Solutions/Display Sharepoint announcements.md

      - Select Announcement App from the list of available Apps
 3. Use the [highlighted content web part](https://support.office.com/en-us/article/use-the-highlighted-content-web-part-e34199b0-ff1a-47fb-8f4d-dbcaed329efd) (*if necessary ,for visualization*)
 4. [Import downloaded Flow Package to your Microsoft Flow account](https://flow.microsoft.com/en-us/blog/import-export-bap-packages/)

+> Note- If you have never used Sahrepoint or Kaizala connection, first [add connections](https://docs.microsoft.com/en-us/flow/add-manage-connections)

 5. Edit the Flow (*Steps as Below*)
       - In the First block of the Flow
 	  - Enter the site address